New Brunswick, New Jersey: Public transportation

 New Brunswick is served by NJ Transit and Amtrak trains on the Northeast Corridor Line.
-NJ Transit provides frequent service north to Pennsylvania Station, in Midtown Manhattan, and south to Trenton, while Amtrak's Keystone Service and Northeast Regional trains service the New Brunswick station.
-The Jersey Avenue station is also served by Northeast Corridor trains.
-For other Amtrak connections, riders can take NJ Transit to Penn Station (New York or Newark), Trenton, or Metropark.
+NJ Transit provides frequent service north to New York Penn Station, and south to Trenton, while Amtrak's Keystone Service and Northeast Regional trains service the New Brunswick Station.
+The Jersey Avenue Station is also served by Northeast Corridor trains.
+For other Amtrak connections, riders can take NJ Transit to New York Penn Station or Newark), Trenton, or Metropark.

-Local bus service is provided by NJ Transit's 810, 811, 814, 815, 818 routes and 980 route.
+Local bus service is provided by NJ Transit's 810, 811, 814, 815, and 818 routes.

 Also available is the extensive Rutgers Campus bus network.
-Middlesex County Area Transit (MCAT) shuttles provide service on routes operating across the county, including the M1 route, which operates between Jamesburg and the New Brunswick train station.
+Middlesex County Area Transit (MCAT) shuttles provide service on routes operating across the county, including the M1 route, which operates between Jamesburg and the New Brunswick Train Station.
 DASH/CAT buses, operated by Somerset County on the 851 and 852 routes connect New Brunswick and Bound Brook.

-Suburban Trails offers service to and from New York City on Route 100 between Princeton and the Port Authority Bus Terminal; on Route 500 between New Brunswick and along 42nd Street to the United Nations; and Route 600 between East Windsor and Wall Street in Downtown Manhattan.
+Suburban Trails offers service to and from New York City on Route 100 between Princeton and the Port Authority Bus Terminal; on Route 500 between New Brunswick and along 42nd Street to the United Nations; and Route 600 between East Windsor and Wall Street in Lower Manhattan.
 Studies are being conducted to create the New Brunswick Bus Rapid Transit system.

 Intercity bus service from New Brunswick to Columbia, Maryland, and Washington, D.C., is offered by OurBus Prime.

-New Brunswick was at the eastern terminus of the Delaware and Raritan Canal, of which there are remnants surviving or rebuilt along the river.
+New Brunswick was at the eastern terminus of the Delaware & Raritan Canal, of which there are remnants surviving or rebuilt along the river.
 Until 1936, the city was served by the interurban Newark–Trenton Fast Line, which covered a 72 mi route that stopped in New Brunswick as it ran between Jersey City and Trenton.

 The Raritan River Railroad ran to New Brunswick, but is now defunct along this part of the line.
 The track and freight station still remain.
 Proposals have been made to use the line as a light rail route that would provide an option for commuters now driving in cars on Route 18.

 Old Bridge Airport in Old Bridge supply short-distance flights to surrounding areas and is the closest air transportation services.
 The next nearest commercial airports are Princeton Airport located 14 mi southwest (about 23 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 22 mi north (about 31 minutes drive) from New Brunswick.

+Healthcare

+Saint Peter's University Hospital, Robert Wood Johnson University Hospital, Robert Wood Johnson Medical School, the Cancer Institute of New Jersey, and The Bristol-Myers Squibb Children's Hospital are all located in the city of New Brunswick.
+The city is aptly named the "Healthcare City" for its wide array of public and private healthcare services.